Savilus/online-shop/README.md

 **API is responsive** - can be used on other electronic devices, not only on a computer.

-**Tests** - project include unit and integration tests.
-The scope of tests is to verify the operation of the Controllers and check if all layers together work properly.
+**Tests** - the project include unit and integration tests.
+The scope of tests is to verify the operation of the Controllers and check that all layers together work correctly.

 **Default accounts** - if you want to check all API features select one of the available default users